sst/guide/_chapters/create-a-build-script.md

 2. The `publish` option points to where our build is generated.
 In the case of Create React App it is the `build` directory in our project root.

 3. The `command` option is the build command that Netlify will use.
 If you recall the [Manage environments in Create React App]({% link _chapters/manage-environments-in-create-react-app.md %}) chapter, this will seem familiar.
-In the default context the command is `REACT_APP_STAGE=dev npm run build:netlify`.
-The `npm run build:netlify` is something we still need to set up.
-But the `REACT_APP_STAGE` is defaulted to `dev` here.
+In the default context the command is `REACT_APP_STAGE=dev npm run build`.

 The production context labelled, `context.production` is the only one where we set the `REACT_APP_STAGE` variable to `prod`.
 This is when we push to `master`.
 The `branch-deploy` is what we will be using when we push to any other non-production branch.
 The `deploy-preview` is for pull requests.